SXNPYN/CoBreeder_for_GhostWolves/README.md

   - For any row, both columns cannot take the same value.
 - `AssignToGroup`
   - Specifies whether to assign this individual to a specific group.
   - This column should be -1 by default.
-  -
+If specifying a group, ensure that the value used matches a group ID.
 - `Alleles`
   - A positive integer representing the number of ghost alleles that the individual has.
 - `Proven`